dannythehat/jobbuddy/CONTEXT.md

 **🤖 AI Instructions:**
 When helping with this project:
+1. **READ AI-WORKFLOW.md FIRST** - Contains standard operating procedures
-1. Read this file first for context
+2. Read this file for project context
-2. Check PROJECT-STATUS.md for current priorities
+3. Check PROJECT-STATUS.md for current priorities
+4. Follow numbered task order (never skip ahead)
-3. Make small, incremental file updates only
+5. Make small, incremental file updates only
-4. Document all changes clearly
+6. Document all changes clearly
-5. Focus on one task at a time
+7. Focus on one task at a time